 Most quality standards are pretty clear on how an organization should handle its tools and equipment.
 They need to be in such a condition that they are able to produce the quality the company wants to deliver, while on the same page, comply with the law.
 To make sure that all the tools and equipment are ready for the job, it is critical that an inspection and calibration plan is readily available.
+You should calibrating your tools.

 In most standards, being compliant with the law is one of the most important pillars.
 With inspecting tools this is something that always comes to the surface.
 In most countries, there are clear laws on how to inspect tools and which tools need to be inspected and calibrated on a regular basis.
 For example, tools and equipment such as power drills, forklifts, and lifting hooks.
 These laws and directives clearly state how the equipment needs to be calibrated and inspected, hence complying with these laws makes an organization comply with the standards by default.